Sialis

-Suppliers are listed in alphabetical order under the following categories:
+Suppliers are listed in alphabetical order under the following categories.
+I don’t actually sell anything.

 This is a guide to help people find bluebird-related items online.
 I can't vouch for what these folks have in stock, or for quality unless I have one myself.

 This is a resource only, as I intend Sialis to be an objective, educational resource, free of the influence of advertising.
-The exception is items (books and Magic Halo) where there is an option to click through to Amazon.
-100% of any income to Sialis.org generated by clicking through to purchase an item from Amazon.com is used for bluebird conservation or donated to a nonprofit bluebirding organization.
-Shop around - buying directly from the producer will usually save you money.
-State and national bluebird societies often offer bluebird products at competitive prices, and your purchase helps them continue with their mission.
+The exception is items (books) where there is sometimes an option to click through to Amazon.com.
+100% of any income to Sialis.org generated by clicking through to purchase an item from Amazon is used for bluebird conservation or donated to a nonprofit bluebirding organization.
+Shop around – buying directly from the producer will usually save you money.
+State and national bluebird societies like NABSoften offer bluebird products at competitive prices, and your purchase helps them continue with their mission.

 This webpage includes links to some retailers from whom I've bought merchandise.
 I've also corresponded with some of these suppliers.
 I'll admit that I have a personal bias towards small businesses that specialize in excellent craftsmanship and customer service, and are open to feedback.
 See Disclaimer.
 Comments are my personal opinions.
 Caution: Only order online if the website is secure.
 Not all websites linked here are.
 Otherwise call or fax your order in.